symkat/File-Set-Writer/README.md

 - max\_files has been met.
 The most-used files will be written.
 - $writer goes out of scope.
 Everything will be written.

-## sync

-    $writer->sync;

-Write all staged data to disk and closes all currently-open file handles.
-This happens automatically at the objects destruction.

-## handles

-    $writer->handles;

-Return the count of open file handles currently in the cache.

-## files

-    $writer->files;

-Return the count of files currently staged for being written.

-## lines

-    $writer->lines( "filename" );

-Return the count of lines staged for the given filename.

 # AUTHOR

 SymKat _<symkat@symkat.com>_ ( Blog: [http://symkat.com/](http://symkat.com/) )